k2view-academy/K2View-Academy/articles/39_fabric_catalog/10_classifier_configuration.md

 To edit the Generator and its parameters - click the <img src="images/edit_masking.png" style="zoom: 80%;" /> icon.

-* The Generator can be either an actor (built-in or custom) or a flow that can perform the masking logic for a given Classification.
+* The Generator can be either an actor or a flow that will be used to perform the masking logic for the values of field with a given Classification.

-* For example, for masking the fields classifier as Social Security Number, you can either use the built-in RandomSSN.actor or create your own flow and attach it here.
+* For example, for masking the fields classified as Social Security Number, you can either use the built-in RandomSSN.actor or create your own flow and attach it here.

   <img src="images/classifier_pii_masking_edit.png" style="zoom: 67%;" />

 The **Save** button commits all the changes performed in both tabs into the Fabric memory.
-The profiling rules are also saved in the ```Implementation/SharedObjects/Interfaces/Discovery/MTable ```folder in the Project tree.
+The profiling rules are also saved in the ```Implementation/SharedObjects/Interfaces/Discovery/MTable ```folder in the Project tree, thus the updated configuration MTables can be committed to your Project.